thnxdev/happy/README.md

 }
 ```

-Note: For query parameters, only a limited set of field types are currently
+#### Query parameter decoding

-supported, and embedded structs are not supported.
+For query parameters, embedded structs are not supported and fields may
+(currently) only be of types `bool`, `int` and `string`.

+The name of the query parameter will be the name of the Go field with the first
+letter lower-cased.
+This can be overridden with the field tag `query:"<name>"`.

 ## Response signature